⚡TL;DR

 MEST's Impact Report: Comprehensive overview of their achievements and future goals.

-Field trip.
-This is clearly a tough one to pull together, but we want to make it happen.
+Let us know if you’re interested in a Hell Yeah ⚡ Field Trip to MEST HQ in Accra to check it out & meet the entrepreneurs!
 We’d likely add 1-2 other activities or similar visits in Accra, Ghana.
 We expect this would be a ~2-day visit, meeting in Accra.

 Hit us up if you’d like to learn more or if you have suggestions for future features.